Kirill Kaprizov named to NHL All-Star Game as one of 32 team representatives

 One player from each team was selected by the NHL Department of Hockey Operations, and the rest of the rosters (two skaters and one goalie per division) will be decided by a fan vote that began Thursday and will run through Jan.
 17. The remaining players will be announced Jan.
 19.

-Already this season, the 25-year-old has set franchise records for the longest point streak (14 games), assist streak (nine) and goal streak (seven) and is the only player to hold the team record for all three scoring streaks.
+Already this season, the 25-year-old has set franchise records for the longest point streak (14 games), assist streak (nine) and goal streak (seven) and is the only player in the NHL to hold the team record for all three scoring streaks.

-He's also on a 14-game home point streak that's tied for first in Wild history.
+He's also on a 14-game home point streak that's tied for longest in Wild history.

 Drafted in the fifth round in 2015, Kaprizov has 96 goals and 110 assists for 206 points in 173 games with the Wild since his debut in 2021.
 He went on to win the Calder Trophy as the NHL's top rookie and signed a five-year, $45 million contract.